 For Fig.\,\ref{fig:fig1}(c) of the main text, after loading tweezers with multiple atoms, we apply a pulse of yellow light with $s_{0,q}=(0.64,0)$ and $\Delta_{\rm h} = -1.2\,\Gamma_{\rm L}$, causing LAC.
 The irradiation time is scanned from $0$ to $400\,$ms to capture important dynamics.
 After that we perform imaging with blue light, $401\,$nm, which allows us to distinguish different number occupations of the tweezers.
 We perform the same analysis as was done in our previous work \cite{grun2024optical}.

 The overall histogram is modeled as a combination of several functions: noise, loss bridge, and signal peaks up to a maximum expected atom count.
 Thresholds between peaks are determined by maximizing the classification fidelity between the atom number states.
 These thresholds are then used to assign the atom number being present in each image.
 Probabilities for detecting specific atom numbers are computed from experimental data through averaging several experimental runs, with uncertainties estimated using binomial confidence intervals.
-An example for a fitted histogram is presented in Fig.\,\ref{fig8: blue histogram}.

 In Fig.\,\ref{fig2: axial cooling}(b), we study how to increase the single-atom survival probability during illumination with near-resonant yellow light.
 For that, we have aligned an additional yellow beam, which is parallel to the tweezer light and is vertical with respect to the main vacuum chamber.
 Following the tweezer loading, we prepare single atoms by performing a LAC pulse of duration \SI{30}{\milli\second} with both yellow beams, setting $s_{0, q} = (0.64, 0.35)$ and $\Delta_\text{h,v} = -1.2\,\Gamma_{\rm L}$.
 After that, we illuminate the atoms with an additional pulse of yellow light during $30\,$ms, fixing $\Delta_{\rm h} = -1.2\,\Gamma_{\rm L}$ and scanning $\Delta_{\rm v} \in [-8\,\Gamma_{\rm L},\,8\,\Gamma_{\rm L}]$.
 We investigate two cases: the first one, with $s_{0, q} = (0.64, 0)$, corresponds to the asymptotic behavior where $|\Delta_{\rm v}| \rightarrow \infty$, and serves as a background measurement without vertical beam.
 The second one, with $s_{0, q} = (0.64, 0.35)$, shows the cooling effect of the axial beam for a range of $\Delta_{\rm v}$.
 Each point is a result of 800 (with cooling) and 500 (without cooling) sample trial runs.